frankieian/frankieian.github.io/README.md

-# vue-project
+# Frankie's Website

-This template should help get you started developing with Vue 3 in Vite.
+This project uses Vue 3 to create a simple website

 ## Recommended IDE Setup